 I decided each leprechaun would hold a pot of gold and I took the easy route and used the paper cupcake sticks that came in a package of Wilton St. Patrick's Day cupcake liners.
 Your leprechauns could also hold a chocolate gold coin.
 Or you can make chocolate pots filled with gold candy pearls.

-When you’ve filled 3 cupcakes, you simply lift up the insert, place it into the next set of cupcake liners and pipe in the batter.
-You don’t have to clean the insert off unless you change colors.
+When you've filled 3 cupcakes, you simply lift up the insert, place it into the next set of cupcake liners, and pipe in more batter.
+You don't have to clean the insert unless you change colors.

 I tested out Wilton's Perfect Fill tip to pipe in the green coloring.
 You put it into a disposable pastry bag just like a coupler, then pipe the batter into the pan.
 It fits perfectly into the two-tone insert and when lifted up doesn't allow the excess batter to spill out.